 The colder the water, the lower protein/high carbohydrate your fish’s diet will be.
 As water temperatures approach 60ºF or higher, your fish will require a higher protein/lower carbohydrate diet that includes more pellets.

-These Japanese carp are not your run of the mill pet, and what and when your fish will determine how beautiful and vibrant your fish are.
+These Japanese carp are not your run of the mill pet, and what and when you feed your Koi fish will determine how beautiful and vibrant your fish are.